2 DataFrames

 acs.loc[acs['income'].isna(), 'has_income'] = np.NaN

 There’s just one problem: a strictly Boolean variable can only store True or False, not NaN.
-The solution is to convert has_income from the default bool type to the boolean type. boolean is a nullable boolean, meaning ti can store NaN as well.
+The solution is to convert has_income from the default bool type to the boolean type. boolean is a nullable boolean, meaning it can store NaN as well.

-In previous versions of Pandas, putting NaN in a variable of type bool would prompt Pandas to silently *promote the variable to type boolean, but the Pandas developers decided this was convenient but dangerous.
+In previous versions of Pandas, putting NaN in a variable of type bool would prompt Pandas to silently promote the variable to type boolean, but the Pandas developers decided this was convenient but dangerous.
 After all, bool and boolean sometimes behave differently.
-So they want you to explicitly convert has_income to boolean using the astype() function before you put `NaN in it:
+So they want you to explicitly convert has_income to boolean using the astype() function before you put NaN in it:

 acs['has_income'] = acs['has_income'].astype('boolean')